pct/vimrc-core/README.md

     	$ vim --version

-2. If you do not need "YouCompleteMe", just comment it.
+2. If you do not need "YouCompleteMe", just remove it, or:

+    	$ cd ~/.vim/bundle/YouCompleteMe; ./install.sh